ros2/design/articles/140_resource_names.md

 That is, for example the length of a service name has tighter limits than the length of a topic.
 In the RTI Connext implementation, service names are suffixed with the GUID value of the DDS participant for the service response topic.
 Additionally, a content filtered topic (max length 256 characters) is created which is mapped from the suffixed service name.
-Therefore when linking against `rmw_connext_c` or `rmw_connext_cpp`, service names cannot be longer than 185 characters including the namespace hierarchy and any ros specific prefixes.
+Therefore when linking against `rmw_connext_c` or `rmw_connext_cpp`, service names cannot be longer than 185 characters including the namespace hierarchy and any ROS specific prefixes.

 ### ROS Specific Namespace Prefix